-El Raval looks, smells and tastes different.
-It's a multi-cultural hub showcasing delicious international cuisine, much of the city's best graffiti, unusual drinking spots and contemporary art in the award-winning MACBA Museum.
+El Raval looks, smells, and tastes different.
+This multicultural hub showcases delicious international cuisine, much of the city's best graffiti, unusual drinking spots, and contemporary art in the award-winning MACBA Museum.

 07 of 11

-Example is all about the extraordinary modernist architecture of Gaudi, Domenech i Montaner and Cadafelch, centered upon the surreally beautiful Passeig de Gràcia, also Barcelona's top shopping avenue.
+Eixample is all about the extraordinary modernist architecture of Gaudi, Domènech i Montaner and Cadafelch, centered upon the surreally beautiful Passeig de Gràcia.
+It's also Barcelona's top shopping avenue.

 08 of 11